What people are saying about working with joe...

 Writer, Lyricist - Whiskeyland!

-Actor - Hamilton, Motown the Musical
+Actor - Burr on the Hamilton tour, Motown the Musical

 I owe my artistic life to Joe Ricci.
 Not an exaggeration.
 As a writing partner, as a consultant, as a mentor, Joe has pulled me out of the muck a thousand times over.
 He's been there for me with a level of loyalty, vision and endless imagination that is unparalleled.
 Joe has that unique and invaluable ability to help fellow artists find their voice, to nurture their creativity without imposing on it, and guide them towards a product that is fully realized, layered...and most importantly, their own.
 Don't sleep on Joe, he's one in a million.

 Joe Ricci is the finest director I have ever had the pleasure of working with.
 His ability to create an open, safe and creative environment gave me the courage as an artist to dig deeper than ever imagined.

 Joe’s investment and passion to storytelling is inspiring and continued to challenge me throughout the entire process as both writer and performer - his commitment to truth, connection, and discovery is unparalleled.

 Joe is likely the only Director that I would trust to bring this play to life.
 His research on the subject matter, the historical period/context of the work, and the complexities of the characters portrayed, far exceeded my expectations.
 Additionally, he is extremely knowledgeable in all technical aspects of production and his dramaturgical input was invaluable!